Lessons from Teachers: How Classroom Design Impacts Teachers

 Flexibility is a non-negotiable.
 Different teaching and learning styles combined with a marked shift toward individualized, self-paced curriculums and personalized learning models, the role of the modern educator is more facilitatory—requiring flexible resources and environments that are responsive to their quickly changing needs.
 Effective classrooms must also be agile and mirror the agility of the professionals that occupy them.
 From technology-ready spaces to modular furniture that intuitively accommodates collaboration and open discussion, flexible classrooms need to be able to adapt to both long- and short-term changes—embracing multiple learning styles within a singular class while welcoming the major shifts in future technologies.

-Surrounded by bright colors and themed bulletin boards, teachers spend a majority of their day in environments tailored to meet the preferences and aesthetics of children and youth.
-Intentionally integrating spaces that respect teachers as professionals, empowers teachers with a workplace that works as hard as they do and supports them throughout their day.
-While a ping-pong table or eclectic perks might be popular amenities in an evolved office setting, school design and budgets require less obvious, and more practical, seamless interventions to respond to common teacher pain points.
-Wellness rooms, phone booths, and refreshment areas, for instance, add a positive and functional space that are dedicated to the real needs of teachers and offer quick break out spaces to regroup, while residentially inspired finishes speak to an innate affinity for quality design.
+Surrounded by bright colors and themed bulletin boards, teachers spend the majority of their day in environments tailored to meet the preferences and aesthetics of children and youth.
+Intentionally integrating spaces that respect teachers as professionals empower teachers with a workplace that works as hard as they do and supports them throughout their day.
+While a ping-pong table or eclectic perks might be popular amenities in an evolved office setting, school design and budgets require less obvious and more practical, seamless interventions to respond to common teacher pain points.
+Wellness rooms, phone booths, and refreshment areas, for instance, add a positive and functional space that is dedicated to the real needs of teachers and offer quick break out spaces to regroup, while residentially inspired finishes speak to an innate affinity for quality design.

 A hot topic, collaboration is often a key design principle for schools but is often focused on bringing students together for collective learning and exploration.
-Providing spaces geared toward collaboration between teachers, however, offers opportunities for professional development, social bonds, mentorship, and creative problem solving.
-In addition to increasing communication between instructors, these spaces provide casual and intentional opportunities to share insights on student performance, create a sense of belonging between faculty, and to share ideas with and learn from more other educators across departments.
+Providing spaces geared toward collaboration between teachers, however, offers opportunities for professional development, social bonds, mentorship, and creative problem-solving.
+In addition to increasing communication between instructors, these spaces provide casual and intentional opportunities to share insights on student performance, create a sense of belonging among faculty, and share ideas with and learn from other educators across departments.

 A teacher’s work is never done.
 From answering questions between classes and grading papers to monitoring the health and emotional wellbeing of their student body and preparing for parent-teacher meetings, the workday for teachers extends well beyond teaching hours.
 Their day is varied—changing every week, day, and even every hour.
 With a spectrum of work styles and tasks, today’s educator needs the same level of personalization that the corporate workplace has recognized as a core driver of productivity, engagement, and satisfaction.
 The power of choice and the ability to tailor their lighting and temperature, or select the appropriate technology or desk height, allows teachers to choose the most appropriate setting for the job at hand.